marius-sleahtin1/udacity-p2/project/dr_template.md

 ## DR Plan
 ### Pre-Steps:
-1.Establish the VPC within the secondary region.
+1.Establish the VPC within the secondary region (us-west1-).
 2.Set up the EKS Cluster, incorporating nodegroups housing EC2 instances, and create EC2 instances if necessary.
 3.Deploy the RDS cluster.
 4.Validate that the infrastructure operates as intended.